hsarasan/coding-exercise/readme.md

 Overview

 There are two functions implemented

   a. pad_whole_numbers_in_string => This left pads every whole number of the input string with 0s

   b. pad_whole_numbers_in_stringstream => This pads a characters from a stream (cin, stringstream, fstream etc) and left pads whole numbers with 0s

-  Numbers following . and : are not padded in both cases

 Source Code Structure